franciscrot/dma/dh-skills.md

 ## Visual methods {#visual-methods}

 Visual methods can be used to explore data-sets to look for data, and/or to communicate findings to various audiences or users.
+We might also go beyond the visual.
+How can data be sonified?
+How can complex data be humanised, to create opportunities for learning, critique, translation, revalation, transformation, rapture, estrangement, immersion, or something else?

 <details markdown="1">
 <summary>Resources</summary>